Skip to content

 Jonathan Bessette

-Jonathan Bessette is the founder and CEO of KIRA, a company working at the nexus of energy and water management.
+Jonathan Bessette is the founder and CEO of KIRA.
 Bessette completed a B.S. at the SUNY University at Buffalo and a Ph.D. in mechanical engineering at MIT.
-Before starting KIRA, he worked on projects ranging from ice-penetrating radar to IoT sensors for monitoring rural water fetching.
-Bessette is passionate about bringing desalination and water treatment to previously unreached environments.
+Before starting KIRA, he worked on projects ranging from ice-penetrating radar in Greenland to IoT sensors for monitoring rural water fetching in India.
+Bessette is passionate about bringing water treatment and resource recovery to previously unreached environments.

 Critical Need